kumaradoss16/Projects-Programming/Python/To-Do App/readme.md

         - Click on main.py
         - Click "Raw" button
-        - Right-click → "Save As" to download the file or use https://download-directory.github.io to paste the link: https://github.com/kumaradoss16/Projects-Programming/new/main/Python/To-Do%20App to download the "Python To-Do CLI App" directory.
+        - Right-click → "Save As" to download the file or Click on https://download-directory.github.io paste the link https://github.com/kumaradoss16/Projects-Programming/new/main/Python/To-Do%20App, and download the "Python To-Do CLI App" directory.

 Right-click → "Save As" to download the file